ex0dus-0x/ex0dus-0x.github.io/_posts/2017-04-15-memory-pointers-c.markdown

         a++     <----------     (*ptr)++

 Now that's nice and fun, but what is the purpose of utilizing pointers?
-C, unlike your Python and Javascript, utilizes pointers to modify data more efficiently especially since there is no built-in strings syntax.
+C, unlike your modern Python and Javascript, utilizes pointers to modify data more efficiently.
+For example, C does not have a built-in string type, resulting in people utilizing arrays of characters, or as some people in cybersecurity call it, a _buffer_.

     char * name[100] = "Alan";

-Languages such as Python aren't __explicit__ as C, where it is not necessary to declare the type and/or cast of a variable.
+Languages such as Python aren't as __explicit__ as C, where it is not necessary to declare the type and/or cast of a variable.
 This makes the language much more tolerable for impatient people like me.

     name = "Alan";
     name = 1; # of course, with mutability, I can change the type easily.